This post contains affiliate links. Read my disclosure policy here.

 Ingredients + Substitute Ideas

-To whip up a batch of quick pickled red onions, gather the following ingredients:
+To whip up a batch, gather the following six ingredients:

-Here's how to pickle onions in 4 easy steps:
+Here's how to do it in 4 easy steps:

-- Thinly slice the red onions following the grain.
+- Slice red onions thinly along the grain.

-- In a saucepan, combine the vinegar, water, sugar, and sea salt.
-Heat the mixture over medium heat, until hot and stir occasionally until the sugar and salt dissolve completely.
+- In a saucepan, mix vinegar, water, sugar, and sea salt.
+Warm over medium heat, stirring occasionally until sugar and salt fully dissolve.

-- Place the onions, garlic, and peppercorns in a sterilized jar or container with a tight-fitting lid.
+- Pack onions, garlic, and peppercorns into a sterilized jar or container with a secure lid.

 Quick pickled red onions are incredibly versatile and can be used to spruce up various dishes.
 Here are just a few mouthwatering ideas: